NickMichaels/nickmichaels/README.md

 ## Hey there 👋

-My name is Nick, and I am a full stack developer with 15+ years of experience of software engineering experience.
+My name is Nick, and I am a software engineer with 15+ years of experience of professional experience.
 I have written clean, well-documented code, spearheaded teams and managed integrations.
 Skilled in PHP, JavaScript, and MySQL, I have optimized systems, mentored developers, and utilized the implementation of agile methodologies, contributing to the success of various high-impact projects.

 ![PHP](https://img.shields.io/badge/Code-PHP-informational?style=flat&logo=php&color=777BB4)
 ![Python](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&color=777BB4)